keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/functional-testing.md

 ### 5. What is the difference between Functional Testing and Non-Functional Testing?
 - **Functional Testing** focuses on verifying that the application works according to the specified functional requirements.
 - **Non-Functional Testing** focuses on performance, usability, reliability, and other non-functional aspects of the software.

-## Conclusion

-Despite the challenges, functional testing is an important part of the software testing process.
-By following good functional testing practices, you can help to ensure that the software system meets the specified requirements and meets the intended business needs.